 Decision friction

-Managers want to do the right thing, but don’t know which version applies in their state (FLSA overtime vs CA daily OT) or whether a process changed.
+Managers want to do the right thing but don’t know which version applies in their state (FLSA overtime vs CA daily OT) or whether a process changed.
 They DM HR, or worse, guess.

-For example: A manager in your Texas office approves overtime for someone who should’ve been on California daily overtime rules.
+Example: a manager in your Texas office approves overtime for someone who should’ve been on California daily overtime rules.
 That’s not a training problem.
 It’s a documentation problem.

 Compliance anxiety